on orders over $50

 11. Goat Milk Pudding.
 You can make pudding from scratch or you can use goat milk with boxes of instant pudding mix (which is a lot simpler).
-Beware goat milk pudding can be very messy.
-LOL

 14. Feed it to animals.
-We have our pet food license and over the years, our goat milk has been used to feed baby goats, lambs, piglets, chickens, puppies, kittens, and fawns.
+We have our pet food license and over the years, our goat milk has been used to feed baby goats, lambs, piglets, chickens, puppies, kittens, calves, and fawns.

 15. Make Goat Milk Soap.
-And of course, our favorite way to use up our goat milk is in goat milk soap.
+And of course, our favorite way to use up our goat milk is in Goat Milk Soap.
 Goat Milk Stuff allows us to work together as a family, raise our goats, and help people with their skin issues.
 It doesn't get much better than that!

 You may have been surprised that I didn't list making butter as one of the uses.
 That's because I found making goat milk butter (even with a cream separator) to be a very tedious process.
 So it is possible, but not something I ever plan to do again!